-Table 2 illustrates the effect of ten prior choices on the marginal inclusion probabilities and the median probability model.
-BRIC is equivalent to the benchmark prior of Fernández et al. (2001)1 and in this case corresponds to RIC ($g = 15^2$).
-BRIC leads to the most parsimonious model, and is more conservative than BIC ($g \approx 47$) or any of the other approaches in terms of variable inclusion with marginal inclusion probabilities shrunk towards zero.
+Table 2 illustrates the effect of 10 prior choices on the marginal inclusion probabilities and the median probability model.
+BRIC is equivalent to the benchmark prior of Fernández et al. (2001) and in this case corresponds to RIC ( $g = 15^2$ ).
+[Our results may differ slightly from those of Fernández et al. 2001, who used Markov chain Monte Carlo (MCMC) to sample highprobability models and estimate quantities based on ergodic averages, while we enumerate the model space and calculate all quantities analytically.]
+BRIC leads to the most parsimonious model and is more conservative than BIC ( $g \approx 47$ ) or any of the other approaches in terms of variable inclusion with marginal inclusion probabilities shrunk toward 0.
 In contrast to the predetermined values of g in BRIC, the global EB estimate of g is 19.5 (SE = 11.2), while the local EB for g under the highest probability model is 24.3 (SE = 13.6), dramatically lower than g under BRIC.
-The fully Bayesian mixture g-priors HG3, HG4, and ZS-null all lead to very similar marginal inclusion probabilities as the data-based adaptive Empirical Bayes approaches EB-global and EB-local.
+The fully Bayesian mixture g priors HG3, HG4, and ZS-null all lead to very similar marginal inclusion probabilities as the data-based adaptive empirical Bayes approaches EBglobal and EB-local.
 These all lead to the same median probability model.
-As is often the case, here the marginal inclusion probabilities under AIC are larger, leading to the inclusion of two additional variables in the AIC median probability model compared to the median probability model under the mixture g-priors and the EB priors.
+As is often the case, here the marginal inclusion probabilities under AIC are larger, leading to the inclusion of two additional variables in the AIC median probability model compared to the median probability model under the mixture gpriors and the EB priors.